Park Hyatt Paris Review

 Romance Around Every Corner

 Stop in around the corner from the Park Hyatt Paris -Vendôme at Maison Goyard.
 The exclusive brand was established in 1853 and is located on Rue Saint Honore.
 Goyard was a famous trunk maker with an elegance and craftsmanship that customers around the world enjoy.
 The house is even older than Louis Vuitton by one year.
-You will especially want to see the dog and cat carriers and bowls, but the bespoke Champagne trunk is the iconic item for many.
+You will especially want to see the dog and cat carriers and bowls.
+Be sure not to miss the bespoke Champagne trunk!

-Finally, just a few blocks away is the Palais Garnier, which is the famous 1,979-seat opera house built from 1861 to 1875 for the Paris Opera.
+Finally, just a few blocks away is the Palais Garnier.
+The famous 1,979-seat opera house built from 1861 to 1875 for the Paris Opera.
 Marble in a variety of colors, the double staircase that is like no other and female allegories greeting spectators, it is at once breathtaking and so a part of Paris history it can’t be missed.

 True that Paris has much to offer, but even keeping yourself busy in just the first and second arrondissement will be more than enough.
 The romance is always flowing and you won’t be disappointed as you embark on your jaunt to the most romantic city in the world.